Unity Line: Fleet

-Unity Line currently (December 2018) operates a fleet of seven ships.
+Unity Line currently (May 2023) operates a fleet of seven ships.

-On 26 November 2021 in Gdansd Remontowa Shiprepair Yard and Polskie Promy signed a contract to built three new ferries with an option about a fourth one.
-Thwo of them will be built for Unity Line.
+On 26 November 2021 in Gdansk Remontowa Shiprepair Yard and Polskie Promy signed a contract to build three new ferries with an option about a fourth one.
+Two of them will be built for Unity Line.

+The company has acquired the Visentini-built Epsilon for delivery in November 2023.